jimbateson/jamesbateson.co.uk/src/articles/digital-document-accessibility.md

 ##### Setting hidden slide titles

-From the Check Accessibility screen, you can set slide titles in a couple of ways.
+From the accessibility checking toolbar, you can set slide titles in a couple of ways.
 You can assign a slide a title (if there is some existing text for example) or you can set hidden slide titles too.
 Setting this will show the title you enter *above* the slide.
 When you present it will not be seen, crucially, however, it does give the slide an associated title.

 \[Screenshot of the slide title menu and a visually hidden title]